mpiorowski/mpiorowski/README.md

 [TsUtils](https://github.com/mpiorowski/ts-utils) - A collection of Typescript utility functions and types.

 ### Private projects:
-[HomeIT](https://homeit.app) - App for home bills managment build using Svelte with Fastify and GraphQL as GCP microservices (in development).
+[HomeIT](https://homeit.app) - App for home bills managment build using Svelte with Go as GCP microservices (in development).
 Fell free to log in and use it!
 It's free :)

 ### Repo projects:
 - <a href="https://github.com/mpiorowski/microservices-ts-fastify-svelte">Microservice app using Svelte, Fastify and GraphQL</a> (TS)